-- Submit an application to the Secretary in the form and manner designated by the Secretary, and including all information requested by the Secretary; - Submit a certificate of intent to invest in a qualified business facility which includes when investment will begin; - Make more than \$10 million of sales to the qualified firm within the taxable year for which benefits are being sought, unless this requirement is waived by the Secretary due to "exceptional circumstances"; and - Provide information to the Secretary such as, but not limited to: - Evidence establishing sales of more than \$10 million to the qualified firm; - Date when operations at the qualified business facility began; and - Sales to the qualified business facility by the qualified supplier.
+- Submit an application to the Secretary in the form and manner designated by the Secretary, and including all information requested by the Secretary; - Submit a certificate of intent to invest in a qualified business facility which includes when investment will begin;

+- Make more than \$10 million of sales to the qualified firm within the taxable year for which benefits are being sought, unless this requirement is waived by the Secretary due to "exceptional circumstances"; and - Provide information to the Secretary such as, but not limited to: - Evidence establishing sales of more than \$10 million to the qualified firm; - Date when operations at the qualified business facility began; and - Sales to the qualified business facility by the qualified supplier.

+The selection of qualified suppliers would not be permitted to change unless a qualified supplier breaches the terms of an agreement pursuant to the Act and is disqualified by the Secretary.
 If the Secretary approves the application, the bill would require the qualified supplier to enter into a binding agreement with the Secretary establishing the terms and conditions of the agreement.
 The agreement would be required to, at a minimum, contain the requirements and conditions of the Act and require the qualified supplier to provide the Secretary with evidence showing the amount of sales made to the qualified firm each year.
 The bill would require the agreement be entered into before any benefits under the Act are provided to the qualified supplier.